 Actions that involve ground disturbance (even minor) have the potential to negatively affect archaeological values.
 Where an action fits a category on this list but also involves ground disturbance, an IA to understand impacts to archaeological values may be required.

-- Data and information gathering that does not involve any physical changes or disturbances to the environment or its features.
-E.g., small-scale and site-specific species inventories, mapping, visitor use surveys, etc.
+- Data and information gathering that does not involve any physical changes or disturbances to the environment or its features (for example, small-scale and site-specific species inventories, mapping, visitor use surveys)

-- Temporary closures of public access areas to protect people and/or protected area values
+- Temporary closures of public access areas to protect people or protected area values

 - Actions equivalent to what a public park user can do without permission